 3.2.1 Species Interactions and Resilience

 Beyond variation in plant biodiversity, there is enormous variation in the biodiversity of non-plant taxa within and between tropical continents, resulting in important differences in species interactions (e.g., seed dispersal, pollination, browsing) that undoubtedly influence variation in carbon stocks and fluxes.
-Although we know that animals matter, there is very limited research determine how much, and in what direction for intact and regenerating forest carbon stocks and fluxes.
-We expect the form of the relationship between biodiversity and ecosystem structure, productivity and functionality to vary in strength and scale dependence, but knowledge of these patterns, and more importantly the underlying mechanisms, remain highly uncertain.
+Although we know that animals matter, there is very limited research to determine how much, and in what direction for carbon stocks and fluxes of intact and regenerating forests.
+We expect the form of the relationship of biodiversity withecosystem structure, productivity and functionality to vary in strength and scale dependence, but knowledge of these patterns, and more importantly the underlying mechanisms, remain highly uncertain.